mrowe/mojain.com.au/content/about.md

 ![Jo Askham](/assets/images/jo.jpg)

 Jo has helped many clients streamline their bookkeeping and finance operations.
 She has a history of working with larger companies and setting up a strong process flow but prefers working more intimately with smaller companies to customise a system that works best for their requirements.
 Contact Jo at jo@mojain.com.au

-# &nbsp;

-> *"Jo Askham from Mojain Pty Ltd have provided us with accounting and IT support for over 8 years and I can highly recommend her precision, foresight and integrity in handling our group of companies"* - Geoff Stebbins, Glenmar Industries Pty Ltd